Achoo! Don’t Let the Flu Slow You Down

-Leaves are falling from the trees, and temperatures are cooling.
-Fall is here and so is the flu season.
-The Centers for Disease Control (CDC) recommends that everyone six months of age and older get a flu shot each year.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone six months of age and older get a flu shot each year.
 The flu season typically runs from October to April, but the CDC recommends getting vaccinated by the end of October.
 Five to 20 percent of the population in the United States is hit with the virus and roughly 200,000 people are hospitalized, according to the CDC.

 A flu shot can help protect you and those around you from becoming ill and spreading the flu.
-They are especially important for young children and older people who are more susceptible to complications from the flu, as well as their caregivers and healthcare personnel.
+Flu shots are especially important for young children and older people who are more susceptible to complications from the flu, as well as their caregivers and health care personnel.

 For more information about the flu and flu shots, visit flu.gov